ArtPoon/slides/markdown/mimm4750g-l2.md

 # Non-relational databases

-* Although relational databases are very common, some agencies dealing with massive amounts of data have adopted a different approach.
+* Although relational databases are very common, some agencies dealing with massive amounts of data (*e.g.*, Google, Amazon, Netflix) have adopted a different approach.
 * A non-relational database or *NoSQL* has no fixed database schema - great when database has to adapt to new demands.
 * NoSQL allows the addition of new fields in real-time.
 * Supports distributed computing (multiple servers/sites).